Chapter Annual Report/Survey

 - Have a positive reputation on campus.

-Almost all chapters participate in activities during the year, creating engagement, providing enrichment, developing fellowship, and generating an incentive to join.
+Almost all chapters conduct activities during the year, creating engagement, providing enrichment, developing fellowship, and generating an incentive to join.

 - By far the most common activity is a new member induction ceremony.
-Over 95% of chapters hold such ceremonies at least once a year.
+More than 90% of chapters hold such ceremonies at least once a year.

-- Nearly 75% of all chapters also host at least one social event during the year, such as a party, movie viewing, or book discussion.
+- Over 90% of all chapters also host at least one social event during the year, such as a party, movie viewing, or book discussion.

 - Equally popular are events to recruit new members.

-- More than half of all chapters conduct at least one service project and hold at least one fundraiser.
+- Nearly 58% of all chapters conduct at least one service project and 54% hold at least one fundraiser.

 - Over 60% of chapters engage in writing and publishing activities.
 The most popular activity is publishing a chapter Facebook page or website.
 Other popular writing activities include producing a campus literary journal; submitting papers to the Sigma Tau Delta journals, regional conferences, and annual convention; and workshopping scholarship essays.

 - Almost 50% of chapters go on at least one field trip.
-The most popular destination is the annual convention, with regional and local conferences and events coming in a close second.
+The most popular destination is Sigma Tau Delta's annual convention, followed by regional and local conferences and events.

 For more information about popular chapter activities, visit the Chapter Life section of this website, and in particular the Noteworthy Activity Database, which showcases the most interesting and original activities undertaken by chapters over the last few years.